Getting Married In South Africa - South African Wedding Guide

 |The following notes are not comprehensive and are intended as a guide only.
 Before planning your wedding in South Africa we strongly advise you to contact the South African embassy in your home country or your country's embassy in South Africa to obtain up-to-date legal requirements.|

 In South Africa, there is no residency requirement for foreign nationals and the legal requirements for a marriage (not including customary or civil union, which falls under different legal requirements), are similar to those of most other Western countries; namely:

 - You must be legally allowed to marry (not currently married, no other legal impediments)

 - For non-citizens, parties must complete the BI-31 form (Declaration for the Purpose of Marriage), which must be completed in the presence of your Marriage Officer.

-- For legal purposes, two witnesses and the Marriage Officer sign the marriage register after the solemnisation of the marriage in the designated venue.
+- For legal purposes, two witnesses and the Marriage Officer sign the marriage register after the solemnization of the marriage in the designated venue.

-For more details from the Department of Home Affairs in South Africa click here.
+For more details from the Department of Home Affairs in South Africa, you can visit their official website.